 Responding to a Data Breach Nightmare

 It’s every business owner’s nightmare.
 Hackers gain access to your customers’ or employees’ personal information, putting your hard-earned good reputation at risk and raising the specter of a possible lawsuit.
 To make matters worse, many cyber criminals request hefty ransoms for you to get your information back.
 Once the ransom is paid, there is no saying who still has access to your private information, or if another cyber attack will happen again.

 No business owner wants to think about such a crisis, yet it’s imperative you do.
-Suffering a data breach without an emergency incident response plan leaves you vulnerable to the damage of the attack itself plus the potential fallout from your own panicked decisions.
+Suffering a data breach without an emergency incident response plan (ir plan) leaves you vulnerable to the damage of the attack itself plus the potential fallout from your own panicked decisions.

-While the below can be used as a roadmap to address a suspected breach, it is wise (and in some states, required) to have a more detailed “Incident Response Plan” as part of a Written Information Security Program (WISP).
+While the below can be used as a roadmap to address a suspected cyber security breach, it is wise (and in some states, required) to have a more detailed “Incident Response Plan” as part of a Written Information Security Program (WISP).

 7 steps to take if you fall victim